hharcolezi/hharcolezi.github.io/_pages/about.md

 ## News

-* Our paper "Random Sampling Plus Fake Data: Multidimensional Frequency Estimates With Local Differential Privacy" has been accepted to [CIKM 2021](https://www.cikm2021.org/).
+* Our paper "Random Sampling Plus Fake Data: Multidimensional Frequency Estimates With Local Differential Privacy" has been accepted to [CIKM 2021](https://www.cikm2021.org/) with a SIGIR Grant for Student Authors.
+* I have been selected to attend the [6th Rencontre Entreprises DOCtorants en Sécurité (REDOCS'21)](https://gdr-securite.irisa.fr/redocs/redocs21/).

 Last update: 2021-09-08